<Home/Articles/Greek cuisine: top dishes to try

 The king of street food in Greece has to be the Gyros kebab.
 Spiced meat is cooked on a spit, carved off in pieces and wrapped in a warm pita with tzatziki, salad and sometimes a few fries.
 Simple, cheap and undeniably delicious.

 Souvlaki is often served in the same way, and its equally tasty.
 Tiropita and spanakopita are portable flaky pies, the former filled with crumbly feta cheese and the latter with spinach and sometimes also feta.
-You’ll need a few napkins for all these mouth watering treats.
+You’ll need a few napkins for all these mouthwatering treats.

-A dense shot of coffee is the traditional favourite, but more fancy coffee styles are gaining ground in resorts and cities.
+A dense shot of coffee is the traditional favorite, but more fancy coffee styles are gaining ground in resorts and cities.
 With dinner there are usually various local wines on offer and though Greek wine doesn’t have a great reputation it is often a pleasant surprise.
 Ouzo is the classic tipple for pre- and post- dinner drinks, a strong aniseed concoction served over ice and good with meze.
 Regional beers such as Mythos and Mix are pretty good too, and for the craft beer enthusiast there is a burgeoning craft beer scene, notably in Athens.

 Foodie souvenirs

-Packets of dried oregano or saffron are an easy way to take the flavours of Greece back home with you, and require very little space or weight in your luggage.
+Packets of dried oregano or saffron are an easy way to take the flavors of Greece back home with you, and require very little space or weight in your luggage.
 Honey and oil are equally fabulous gifts or souvenirs, produced in the traditional way all over the country, but not as simple to pack.
 Baklava keeps very well out of the fridge and you can find packs suitable for transporting home in some of the bigger pastry shops.

 Make it happen